AgarwalConsulting/Kubernetes-Training/slides.md

 - You can optionally: write a replicaset.yaml file for `spring-greeting` service.
 - Review the file.
 Note the labels and replicas.
 Does the spec section look familiar?
 - Apply the file to your cluster.
-- Kubectl get all.
+- `kubectl get all`.
 Note that we now have pods, services, and replicasets
 - We now have our nginx pod running again!
 Try the URL to the service.
 - Now go delete your pod.
 Does the service go down?
 Does it go down temporarily?
-Do a kubectl get all and note the name of the new pod.
+Do a `kubectl get all` and note the name of the new pod.
 - Now go increase the replicas setting in the template file and reapply.
 - Repeat the pod delete step, and note that you now have a resilient service that auto heals but also has multiple pods to serve requests!
 - When done, delete the replicaset.